weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.aggregate-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.aggregate.ts';

-`Aggregate` queries process multiple objects and return a calculated result.
-Use `aggregate` to group values across objects or to perform an operation that returns a single result.
+`Aggregate` queries process the result set to return calculated results.
+Use `aggregate` queries for groups of objects or the entire result set.

 <details>
   <summary>